Lakshika Kaushik

 Seek therapy support if challenges continue or intensify.

-When to Seek Support From Child Therapist in Gurgaon
+When Parents Should Consult a Child Therapist in Gurgaon

 Your child argues or shuts down almost every day

-Your child avoids talking or becomes unusually quiet
+The child becomes emotionally withdrawn or unusually quiet

-Your child struggles with attention, emotions, or following instructions
+Your child struggles with attention or emotional control

 Therapy Options in Gurgaon: Both Online and Offline Sessions Available